vanzeez/The-Eloquence-Engine/README.md

 ## What Is This?

 A web-based contraption that transmutes your most chaotic, slang-laden expressions into eloquence befitting a candlelit salon in Her Majesty's court.
-Cast your acronyms, abbreviations, and emotional outbursts into the box — and out shall emerge prose laced with wit, lace, and passive-aggressive grandeur.
+Cast your acronyms, abbreviations, and emotional outbursts into the box, and out shall emerge prose laced with wit, lace, and passive-aggressive grandeur.

 ## Features